Group-8A/Sapphire-Project09-8a/README.md

 # Project 9 - Group 8A

-In this project, we aimed to incorporate the Administrator feature into the existing CASMM repository.
+In this project, we aimed to incorporate the Administrator into the existing CASMM repository.
 To do this, we implemented a multitude of features, which are highlighted below.

 **Members**
 Name | Role |